Global Missions

 Here are some simple examples of how you can mobilise others:

-• Advocate for a Global Worker, unreached people group or missions in general and invite others to pray, serve and get involved.
+• Advocate for a global worker, unreached group or missions in general

-• Read or share mission books and biographies with others.
+• Read and share mission books or resources

 Learn